-1.6 Are there local residence or other local qualification requirements?
+1.6 Are there local residence or other local qualification or substance requirements?

-As mentioned above, only Andorran financial entities which are authorised to manage OICs can be management companies of Andorran AIFs.
+As mentioned above, only Andorran financial entities that are authorised to manage OICs can be management companies of Andorran AIFs.

 1.7 What service providers are required?